Training, Workshops & Distance Learning

 Transition Center Training Course List (Foreign Service Institute) (US-based)

-At the Transition Center (TC), a variety of courses are available for eligible family members in the areas of Foreign Service Life, Personal and Financial Planning,Foreign Service Families, Going Overseas, Expanding Employment Options, Returning to Washington, and Security Overseas (See list of TC’s training courses by month).
+At the Transition Center (TC), a variety of courses are available for eligible family members in the areas of Foreign Service Life, Personal and Financial Planning,Foreign Service Families, Going Overseas, Expanding Employment Options, Returning to Washington, and Security Overseas (See list of TC’s training courses).

 Teacher Training (US-based)